 - Why not suggest: - One air sample for every 1000 sq ft of the home. - Plus one sample under the kitchen cabinets. - One outside control. - For a typical 3000 sq ft home that is a minimum of 5 air samples. - Do you ever need to take a swab?
 What does that prove?
 That obvious mold is mold? - We suggest replacing the surface sample with an air sample.
-(Note: For an insurance claim inspection we always take a surface sample of obvious mold proving mold is mold to assure the need for mold remediation.)
+(Note: For an insurance claim inspection we always take a surface sample of obvious mold proving mold is mold to assure the need for mold remediation.
+And we take no initial air samples.)